LOC105377021: Protein secondary structure

-Protein Tertiary Structure
+Protein tertiary structure

 LOC105377021 has a prominent, C-terminus repeat of serine residues, potentially for disulfide bonding.
 One disulfide bond (139-148) was predicted by DISULFIDE software.
 Additionally, the I TASSER profile shows several alpha helices in a variety of different colors, in addition to potential turn motifs (see I TASSER 3D Prediction of LOC105377021).

-Protein Modifications and Localization
+Protein modifications and localization

 A predicted protein modification of LOC105377021 is phosphorylation, with sites throughout the protein, including the serine rich construct near the C-terminus of the protein.
 In addition, there is predicted evidence of O-Linked β-N-acetylglucosamine supplements in the C terminal region.
 There is predicted evidence for a nuclear localization sequence oriented at the N-terminal, provided by PSORT with partial support by PHOBIUS software.

-Microarray Expression Pattern and Pathology
+Microarray expression pattern and pathology

-Basic Expression and Breast Cancer
+Basic expression and breast cancer

 Compared to the average expression of human protein, LOC105377021 is expressed at 0.9%, which is classified as low.
 In humans: cranial, intestinal, ovarian, renal, and testicular tissues corroborate this trend.

 Microarray data posits the expression of LOC105377021 in certain breast cancer tissues, including metastases to lymphatic and lung tissue.
 There is potential evidence for higher expression of LOC105377021 during Triple Negative Breast Cancer, which overshadows normal secretion levels for said protein.
 The figure below shows a potential trend line for this pattern (shown in green, with the triple negative microarray on the left).
 As the figure legend states, the red bars refer to the left axis for sample counts, whereas the blue dots show the percentage of LOC105377021 expression within each sample (the right axis).

-This photo is courtesy of NCBI Geo Profiles Accession GDS4069.

-Brain Tissue Expression
+Brain tissue expression

 Seven key brain tissues express LOC105377021 according to an Allen Brain Atlas probe.
 The temporal lobe, parietal lobe, cingulate gyrus, parahippocampal gyrus, and insula are five overarching regions of the seven brain tissues where expression was highlighted.
 The annotated figures below serve as fairly holistic representations of cranial expression in the context of LOC105377021.
 Light blue shaded regions posit more dense expression of LOC105377021, where as darker green and brighter red show less and least amounts of expression respectively.
 All seven expression areas, including the middle temporal gyrus, the short insular gyrus, the postcentral gyrus, the cingulate gyrus, the inferior temporal gyrus, the parahippocampal gyrus, and the superior temporal gyrus are depicted in Allen Brain Atlas profiles below.

-These photos are courtesy of the Allen Brain Atlas.

-Evolutionary Relationships and Homology
+Evolutionary relationships and homology

 Orthologs

 The Basic Local Alignment Sequence Tool (BLAST) shows that LOC105377021 orthologs are largely homogeneous and mammalian.
 Important orthologs are summarized into three categories: primates, aquatic mammals, and ferrets/ferret-like animals.
 Pongo abelii and Tursiops truncatus are the most distant and related orthologs respectively.
 The river dolphin is the first ortholog to detach from the 80% plus similarity cohort.
 The following includes a list of select orthologs found: